ai-cfia/dev-rel-docs/Tooling/Diagrams/Mermaid-Diagrams.md

          Christie->>Josh: See you later!
 :::

-Again this syntaxe will result in a similar display on GitHub :
+Again this syntax will result in a similar display on GitHub :

 ```markdwon
 mermaid